YAMMEN98/ny-times-stories-flutter-app/README.md

 - Apply localization en/ar languages.
 - View Image And Zoom It.
 - View story details from url by ```WebView```
-- Created a lane to generate apk automatically when upload code to the main branch.
+- Created a lane in ```.github/workflows/generate_apk.yaml``` to generate apk automatically when upload code to the main branch.

 - Apply Unit Testing .